-If you do not have traditional qualifications, you may be eligible for entry on the basis of Accredited Prior (Experiential) Learning (APL/APEL).
+If you do not have traditional qualifications, you may be eligible for entry on the basis of Recognition of prior learning (RPL).
 We also consider applications for entry with advanced standing.

 Programme aim(s)

 BA (Hons) Sociology aims to provide you with opportunities to develop your skills, capabilities and critical thinking through the study of the social world and as such develops critically oriented individuals who understand and can respond to a variety of social, cultural and political challenges.